 With the introduction of vertical reader mode in this release, Vivaldi caters to users of Chinese (simplified and traditional), Japanese and Korean languages.
-A vertical display is one of the default ways to view written text in these languages.
+A vertical display is one of the default ways to view the written text in these languages.
 Users can now read texts in these languages comfortably with no distracting page elements.
 They can choose their reading preference by accessing Webpages in the Settings and clicking on vertical text direction.

-“The needs of our users come first, no matter where they live or what language they read, write or speak.
+“The needs of our users come first, no matter where they live or what language they read, write, or speak.
 The vertical reader mode gives them more flexibility to access content on the Web on their terms,” says Jon von Tetzchner.
 “We are confident that with this unique feature, users of the East Asian languages all across the globe will have yet another reason to choose Vivaldi.”

 Markdown support to Notes

 With each release, Vivaldi improves its differentiating features without relying on add-ons.
 Notes are among the most popular features, along with Tabs Stacks, Tab Tiling, and an extensive History function.
 Users can create notes in the browser’s sidebar, annotating websites and attaching screenshots while they browse.

 In 1.14, the note-taking feature gets an upgrade with Markdown support, a natural and intuitive way of applying to format used by many sites, including GitHub and Reddit.

 Users can now add formatting like headers, bolding and bulleted lists to their notes while surfing the web.
 This is a great way to organize notes, compose emails, to-do lists, and more.
 In addition to markdown formatting, they can also use this option to preview simple HTML.